An Inexact Bregman Proximal Difference-of-Convex Algorithm with Two Types of Relative Stopping Criteria: Convergence analysis

-Assumptions \ref{assumD}1 and \ref{assumD}2 are common technical assumptions employed in the global convergence analysis of existing Bregman-type algorithms or proximal DC-type algorithms; see, for example, \cite{bstv2017first,tft2022new,wcp2018proximal}.
-Assumption \ref{assumE} enforces that no error is allowed in the computation of $\partial P_1$ after finitely many iterations.
-This requirement is indeed achievable in many application problems; see examples in \cite{twst2020sparse,zts2020learning} and the $\ell_{1-2}$ regularized least squares problem in our numerical section \ref{sec-num-l12reg}.
-But, it may also limit the theoretical understanding of our iBPDCA when it tackles a problem with complex constraints, for example, the constrained $\ell_{1-2}$ sparse optimization problem in our numerical section \ref{sec-num-l12con}.
-It would be interesting to explore the possibility of eliminating such a requirement when establishing the global sequential convergence.
-We will leave it as a future research topic.
+Note that, under Assumption \ref{assumE}, no error $\delta_k$ is allowed in the computation of $\partial P_1$ after finitely many iterations, while a non-zero error term $\Delta^k$ remains permissible in \eqref{iBPDCA-inexcond}.
+Consequently, even with this assumption, Algorithm \ref{alg-iBPDCA} retains its inexact nature compared to the exact BPDCA studied in \cite{tft2022new}, and thus the convergence of the whole sequence must still be established accordingly.
+While Assumption \ref{assumE} looks restrictive, it is indeed achievable in many application problems; see examples in \cite{twst2020sparse,zts2020learning} and the $\ell_{1-2}$ regularized least squares problem in our numerical section \ref{sec-num-l12reg}.
+Nevertheless, Assumption \ref{assumE} could limit the applicability of our iBPDCA when addressing a problem with complex constraints, for example, the constrained $\ell_{1-2}$ sparse optimization problem in our numerical section \ref{sec-num-l12con}.
+Investigating the possibility of eliminating this requirement when establishing the convergence of the whole sequence remains an interesting direction for our future research.

 With the above preparations, we are now ready to establish the global convergence of the whole sequence generated by our iBPDCA with (SC1).
 Our analysis follows a similar line of arguments as in \cite{tft2022new,wcp2018proximal} for exact proximal DC-type methods, but is more involved due to the presence of errors in our algorithm.